 Most print ads you'll find in magazines keep the copy brief unless you're talking about a medical ad that requires legal information on the drug and its side effects to be disclosed.
 Take a look at a print ad for any prescription drug to see an example.
-Print ad copy doesn't have to be long.
+Print ad copy doesn't have to be lengthy.
 You're not writing a book and trying to cram every single copy point about your company into the ad.

 Take a look at print ads in the magazines or newspapers you want to advertise in.
 Make a note of how long the copy is to see what your competition is doing.
 Even if these ads aren't selling what your company does, they are still your competition because you're competing with them for the customer's attention.
 If your print ads are filled with text from top to bottom, and they're placed next to an ad with images and brief copy, your ad is likely to go unread.

 What Is Your Call to Action?

 What should the customer do now?
 If you don't tell them, they'll just put your ad down and move on to something else.
 Tell them to call now, visit your website, receive a discount for ordering before a certain date, get a free trial, or receive a gift with their order.
 You want to make your reader act now as opposed to whenever they get around to it, which could be never—without a solid call to action.